Jachin53/Visualization-EDA-With-Python/README.md

 # Visualization-EDA-With-Python

 ## 📌 Overview
 This project is part of my **Python learning journey** where I explore **Exploratory Data Analysis (EDA)** and **data visualization**.
 I'm building this to understand how data tells stories through visualizations and statistical summaries.
-The goal is to move from knowing Python syntax to actually analyzing real-world datasets like a data analyst.
+The goal is to move from knowing Python syntax to analyzing real-world data as a data analyst.

 ## 👋 About This Project (Learning Context)
 > *"I'm currently learning Python."*